-Shots fired, 11 people wounded at Los Angeles area bar
+12 people including police officer killed, gunman also dead, in California bar shooting

 Other witnesses and people posting on social media said that the man might have fired up to 30 times.
 Others reported fewer shots, and he might have tossed smoke bombs.

-Capt.
-Kuredjian said that shots were still being fired when the first officers arrived at the scene.
+Officials said that shots were still being fired when the first officers arrived at the scene.

-The Ventura County Star reported that at least four ambulances were at the scene early Thursday to treat the victims.

-Reporting by Rich McKay; Editing by Angus MacSwan
+Reporting by Rich McKay; additional reporting by Doina Chiacu, Editing by Angus MacSwan